ofekashery/react-dashboard-design/README.md

 ## React Dashboard Design

-This project inspired by and based on the by [Vercel™](https://vercel.com) Design System.
+This project inspired by and based on the [Vercel™](https://vercel.com) Design System.

 ## Getting Started